Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Trigger Audio Actions

-Vinifera changes the mapper-facing sound trigger actions so sounds started at waypoints can be stopped reliably.
+Vinifera changes the mapper-facing sound trigger actions so sounds started at waypoints can be stopped reliably, and adds new actions for attaching ambient loops to trigger-bound objects.

 - `Play Sound At` is vanilla trigger action `99`.
 It plays the selected `VocType` at the action waypoint.
 - If the waypoint contains a building or terrain object, the sound is attached to that object.
 - If the waypoint is empty, Vinifera tracks the sound at that coordinate so it can be stopped later.
 - `Stop Sounds At` is Vinifera trigger action `137`.
 It stops sounds started by `Play Sound At` at the same waypoint.
 - `Stop Sounds At` does not stop arbitrary one-shot sounds, music themes, EVA speech, or an object's own ambient loop.
+- `Attach Sound` is Vinifera trigger action `138`.
+It attaches the selected `VocType` as an ambient loop to every object the trigger is bound to.
+The sound plays for as long as the attachment lasts and follows each object as it moves.
+- `Detach Sound` is Vinifera trigger action `139`.
+It removes any previously-attached ambient sound from the trigger's bound objects.

 ## Tiberiums